-So let's start with the expanded income statement starts with sales minus cost of goods sold, which equals gross profit.
-We then subtract out operating expenses to arrive at income from operations.
-Finally, we add other revenues or subtract other expenses to get us to net income.
+So let's start with the expanded income statement.
+That's our sales minus cost of goods sold gives us gross profit.
+We subtract out operating expenses to give us income from operations.
+And now we would add other revenues or subtract other expenses to get us to net income.
 So that's our expanded income statement.

-We can get revenue from a couple different sources--from the sale of inventory or from earnings from interest.
-Any sales from goods or services will apply to that top line.
+Now, any sales from goods or services are going to go in that top line.
 That's going to be our sales.
-But then we can also have other revenue items, like interest revenue, which would be listed at the bottom of the expanded income statement.
+But then we can also have those other revenue items, like our interest revenue, which we would see at the bottom of our expanded income statement.

 But let's talk a little bit more about those sales.
 Let's look at expanding our sales calculation.
-So sales, starting with our gross sales, subtract out sales returns and allowances, and subtract out discounts, to equal net sales.
+So sales, starting with our gross sales, subtract out sales returns and allowances.
+Subtract out discounts.
+That gets us to our net sales.

 Now let's look at another component of the expanded income statement.
-Refer back to the expanded income statement above, and the line item stating "cost of goods sold."
+OK.
+So here's our expanded income statement that we saw before.
+Now let's look at cost of goods sold.

-When you see cost of goods sold on the expanded income statement, there are actually a couple additional calculations that go into that final number.
-We also have to calculate cost of goods purchased and goods available for sale to arrive at the final cost of goods sold.
+So when you see cost of goods sold on the expanded income statement, there's actually a couple additional calculations that go into that final number.
+We also have to look at calculating cost of goods purchased, our goods available for sale.
+And that will help us get to our cost of goods sold.

-There is one final item related to the expanded income statement.
+So now let's talk about one final item related to the expanded income statement.
 Let's talk about expenses.
 Expenses are costs associated with operating or maintaining a company.

-Now, there can be operating expenses, as you can see on the expanded income statement.
-These are generally categorized as sales expenses, meaning expenses that relate to generating sales, and also general and administrative expenses, which are simply general expenses of operating a business, and not necessarily directly related to generating sales.
+So there can be operating expenses, which you'll see there on our expanded income statement.
+And they're generally going to be categorized as sales expenses, so expenses that relate to generating our sales, and then general and administrative expenses, which are just general expenses of operating a business.
+They're not necessarily directly related to generating sales.

-In addition, there are non-operating expenses, which are the expenses that are put into that "other revenues and expenses" category.
-These non-operating expenses are listed at the bottom of the income statement.
+But then we also have non-operating expenses.
+So these would be the expenses that we'd put into that other revenues and expenses category.
+Those non-operating expenses are listed at the bottom of the income statement.
 So that's the expense piece of our expanded income statement.